PyTAPAS/TAPAS/docs/getting_started/software_architecture.rst

    :align: center
    :figwidth: 80%

    An overview of our MVC architecture.
+The View layer is shown in green which concentrates and validates the user input and informs the controller (orange).
+The controller gets the data from the model (gray) manipulates it and updates the model.
+Finally, the model emits a signal catched by the View which updates the GUI.

+The corresponding source code folder structure is shown below.

 .. code-block:: text